jymchng/sosecrets-core/README.md

 Version: 1.0.4

 This Repo is a Cython implementation of a `Secret` class that allows you to hide a value or function behind a layer of security.

-The idea is that you can expose the secret value or function only a limited number of times, and only through a function call that checks the current exposure count against a maximum exposure count.
+The idea is that you can expose the secret value only a limited number of times, and only through a function call that checks the current exposure count against a maximum exposure count.

 The `Secret` class has four attributes:

-`inner_secret`: a private attribute that stores the actual secret value or function.
+* `inner_secret`: a private attribute that stores the actual secret value or function.
-`expose_count`: a readonly attribute that keeps track of how many times the secret has been exposed.
+* `expose_count`: a readonly attribute that keeps track of how many times the secret has been exposed.
-`max_expose_count`: a public (read and write) attribute that sets the maximum number of times the secret can be exposed.
+* `max_expose_count`: a public (read and write) attribute that sets the maximum number of times the secret can be exposed.
 If set to any negative integers, there is no limit to the number of exposures.
-`apply`: a public method that applies a given function to the exposed secret and returns a new `Secret` object with the result.
+* `apply`: a public method that applies a given function to the exposed secret and returns a new `Secret` object with the result.

 ## API